WolfgangFranke/Solar-Powered_Hue-Module/README.md

 - Pad 8,6V: This positive battery voltage pin (as it is 2x Li-Ion, it should be 8,4V) will be used to charge the battery by solar power via MPPT controller, as well as to generate the 3.3V power required by the Hue Zigbee module.
 - Pad GND: That is negative battery voltage pin from Roller Blind, it connects to GND of the Hue module and to the GND of the solar Module and MPPT controller.
 - Pad Key1: This is the trigger pin to move the blind up/down.
 It's L-active and needs to be Low for between 0,5s to 2 sec to trigger.
 FYI: in that Roller Blind circuitry, the trigger pin is the output of an Hall-IC with a Pull-up of 47K, which fires when a manual handle is pulled.
+- Pad 3,3V: unused (the Roller Blind uses the linear VDO TLV704-33 to generate it's internal 3.3 Volts.
+To reduce the energy consumption of an external circuit, especially of the used Hue module, it is much more energy efficient to use efficient power switch converter to generate 3.3V)

 <img src="1_RollerBlind/1_RollerBlind_Photo04.jpg" width="500">